bytecodealliance/rfcs/accepted/rfc-process.md

 *   **Coordination within a project**.
 As the BA grows, we hope and expect that projects will be actively developed by multiple organizations, rather than just by a “home” organization.
 While day-to-day activity can be handled through issues, pull requests, and regular meetings, having a dedicated RFC venue makes it easier to separate out discussions with far-ranging consequences that all project developers may have an interest in.

 # Proposal

 The design of this RFC process draws ideas from Rust’s [RFC](https://github.com/rust-lang/rfcs/) and [MCP](https://forge.rust-lang.org/compiler/mcp.html) processes, adapting to the BA and trying to keep things lightweight.

 ## Stakeholders

 Each core BA project has a formal set of **stakeholders**.
 These are individuals, organized into groups by project and/or member organization.
 Stakeholders can block proposals, and conversely having explicit sign-off from at least one individual within each stakeholder group is a sufficient (but not necessary) condition for immediately accepting a proposal.

-The process for determining core BA projects and their stakeholder set is defined by the TSC.
+The process for determining core BA projects and their stakeholder set will ultimately be defined by the Technical Steering Committee, once it is in place.
+Until then, the current BA Steering Committee will be responsible for creating a provisional stakeholder arrangement, as well as deciding whether to accept this RFC.

 ## Structure and workflow